robhafernik/Dakota/README.md

 came from our how it made it into the pile.
 It had the word Dakota embossed in the steel, so there you go.

-This project fonts from **Google Fonts**, an repository of open source fonts.
+This project fonts from **Google Fonts** at https://fonts.google.com  This is a repository of open source fonts.
 These have been turned into bitmap fonts using the **FontForge** app.
 See https://fontforge.org/en-US/

 The libraries in the **lib** folder are open source from Adafruit and I'm not sure on the propriety